Kenneth Grange: Honours

 the Prince Philip Designers Prize in 1963 and again in 2001 – an award honouring a lifetime achievement.
 He won the Gold Medal of the Chartered Society of Designers, and in 1986 was made a member of the Royal Society of Arts' élite Faculty of 'Royal Designers for Industry'.
 Grange was awarded honorary Doctorates by the Royal College of Art, De Montfort University, Plymouth University, Heriot-Watt University, Staffordshire University and the Open University.

 Grange was the Honorary President of the 125 Group which aims to preserve operational examples of the subsequent production HST vehicles.
 The very first HST, number 43002, was renamed as "Sir Kenneth Grange" in 2016 and was subsequently given to the National Railway Museum Collection in York, in September 2019 after withdrawal from service and went on permanent display in the Great Hall.

 In media

 In April 2022 Grange was featured in the BBC Two series Secrets of the (Victoria and Albert) Museum.

 He co-wrote two books, Living by Design and The Compendium and wrote the foreword to 125 – The Enduring Icon, Kenwood: The Ultimate Guide To Kitchen Tech: Part One: 1947–1976 and The Industrial Resolution: New thinking on closed loop product design and manufacturing.

 Talking to Kirsty Young on BBC's Desert Island Discs, on 1 January 2017, he chose his luxury item to be a trombone, and his book to be Bauhaus by Hans Maria Wingler.

 The Royal Society of Arts has an audio recording of Grange in a discussion of his work.

+Following his death in July 2024, an obituary of Grange was featured on BBC Radio 4 programme Last Word.